-Connective tissue grafts can also be used to predictably cover exposed roots and also around implants as well.
+Connective tissue grafts from the palate can be used to predictably cover exposed roots and around implants.
 The use of microsurgical techniques has greatly enhanced the predictability and success rate whilst minimising post operative discomfort.

+This periodontal procedure recaptures the natural contour of your gums and the jaw after tooth loss.
 Ridge augmentation can greatly assist in fixed bridgework for pontic site development and also improve final aesthetic outcome of the crown /bridgework.
-Various techniques are used including use bone graft materials and also soft tissue grafts as well.
+We have extensive experience in the use of bone grafts and soft tissue grafts for ridge augmentation.